Wednesday, June 14th, 2:00pm CDT

 A Certificate of Attendance will be issued to those who attend this webinar.
 A recording will be posted to Mackin.com for those who cannot participate in the live session.

 Maurene Goo is the author of several acclaimed books for young adults, including I Believe in a Thing Called Love and Somewhere Only We Know.
 She’s also written for Marvel’s Silk series.
 She lives and writes in Los Angeles with her husband, son, and cats.

 Fueled by the magic of espresso, Miami-born Vanessa Montalban channels her wanderlust for far-off worlds into writing speculative fiction for teens.
 She’s a first-gen graduate from the University of Central Florida where she received her bachelor’s in creative writing with summa cum laude honors.
-Follow her @VVMontalban on Twitter and Instagram. www.vanessamontalban.com
+Follow her @VVMontalban on Twitter and Instagram, or at www.vanessamontalban.com.

 Editor, Zando Young Readers